-d.
-Sections 97390(a)(3), 97392(a)(3), 97394(a)(3), 97396(a)(3), and 97400(a)(3) "Whether the Data Applicant Submits Data to HPD"
+d. e.
+Sections 97390(a)(3), 97392(a)(3), 97293(a)(3), 97394(a)(3), 97396(a)(3), and 97400(a)(3) "Whether the Data Applicant Submits Data to HPD"

 These subsections require the data applicant to identify whether it submits data to the HPD.
 This will allow HCAI to more easily check whether the applicant is complying with HPD statutes and regulations when determining whether to approve or deny the application under proposed section 97388(c)(2).
-HCAI is also required to establish a data "user fee schedule and fee waivers" for HPD data and HPD statute requires HCAI to "make considerations" regarding fees for "data submitters."
-There may be reduced HPD data prices for data submitters, and this will make it easier for HCAI to identify what data fees should be assessed if an application is approved.
+HCAI is also required to "establish a pricing mechanism for the use of nonpublic data" establish a data "user fee schedule and fee waivers" for HPD data and HPD statute requires HCAI to "make considerations" regarding prices fees for "data submitters."
+There may be reduced HPD data prices for data submitters, and this will make it easier for HCAI to identify what data fees prices should be assessed if an application is approved.

-The similar requirement in Section 97398(a)(5), for "direct transmission" of confidential HPD data, is not discussed here because this type of data request is the most unique and requires additional explanation (see below).
+The similar requirement in Section 97398(a)( $\underline{75}$ ), for "direct transmission" of confidential HPD data, is not discussed here because this type of data request is the most unique and requires additional explanation (see below).